ishaan-rd/vim-config/README.md

 * Syntastic - Syntax checking for Vim
 * Airline - Bottom status line for Vim
 * NerdTree - Side bar for opening folders and files in Vim
-* Vim-colorschemes - Themeing for Vim
+* Vim-colorschemes - Theming for Vim